- Dr Sarah Hill PhD, MBChB

 Teaching and Supervision

-Sarah is Director of the Global Public Health Unit.
-She convenes courses in Population Health and Health Policy, Social Determinants of Health and Public Policy, and Introduction to Epidemiology for Public Policy, and is programme organiser for the intercalated Bachelor of Medical Sciences with Honours in Global Health Policy.
+Sarah leads the specialist semester 2 course in Social Determinants of Health and Public Policy and is programme organiser for the intercalated Bachelor of Medical Sciences with Honours in Global Health Policy.

 Sarah joined the University of Edinburgh in 2009 having previously worked in public health, medicine and research in New Zealand, the USA, New Zealand, West Africa and Glasgow.